vlang/v/doc/docs.md

 * You can create modules anywhere.
 * All modules are compiled statically into a single executable.

+### Special considerations

+For the top level project folder (the one that is compiled with v .), and *only* that folder, you can have several .v files, that may be mentioning different modules with `module main`, `module abc` etc

+This is to ease the prototyping workflow in that folder:
+- you can start developing some new project with a single .v file
+- split functionality as necessary to different .v files in the same folder
+- when that makes logical sense to be further organised, put them into their own directory module.

+Note that in ordinary modules, all .v files must start with module name_of_folder.

 ### `init` functions

 If you want a module to automatically call some setup/initialization code when it is imported,